ZacharyWarnes/ZW-ORM-ECOMMERCE/README.md

 ## **Description**

-The ZW-ORM-ECOMMERCE program is a server-side program that allows a user to Get, Post, Create, Update, and Delete Categories, Products, and Product Tags.
+The ZW-ORM-ECOMMERCE program is a server-side program that allows a user to Get, Get by Id, Create, Update, and Delete Categories, Products, and Product Tags.
 The functioning program is a an example of how the back-end of an e-commerce site would operate.

 ## **Installation**